HighwayWu/Tianchi-FFT2/README.md

         "tta" is the Test Time Augmentation(1-8 means the fliping and/or rotation).

     For "python main.py test --func=2": the "func=2" means the ensemble operation.

+## Licence

+The program is made available for academic or non-commercial purposes only.
+For commercial use, please contact:

+	Email: yc07912@umac.mo